-The majority of graduates from the BSc (Hons) Medical Sciences will go on to study for their MD at one of our partner medical schools providing that they have successfully completed their studies at the University of Westminster and the additional distance learning and/or summer schools required by their chosen medical school.
-If however they should choose not to continue on to study medicine, graduates from Medical Sciences can apply their skills and knowledge to a wide range of employment opportunities including, medical research laboratories in universities, government or charity-funded research laboratories, research development for the pharmaceutical, diagnostics, medical devices and laboratory instrumentation industries, clinical trials, regulatory affairs (drug registration and patents), medical writing, commerce (sales and marketing) related to healthcare and diagnostics products.
-The subsequent completion of an MD programme at one of our international partner medical schools will qualify you to practice medicine in a number of countries throughout the world (subject to local requirements and processes for registration) We also have a strong record in preparing graduates for postgraduate study across a range of biomedical and molecular disciplines, as well as postgraduate teacher training.
+It is envisaged that the majority of Graduates from the BSc (Hons) Medical Sciences will go on to study medicine, either through direct application to graduate entry medicine programmes or through a progression arrangement at our partner medical schools (providing that they have successfully completed their studies at the University of Westminster and any additional distance learning and/or summer school study required by their chosen medical school).
+If, however, they should choose not to continue on to study medicine, graduates from Medical Sciences can apply their skills and knowledge to a wide range of employment opportunities including, medical research laboratories in universities, government or charity-funded research laboratories, research development for the pharmaceutical, diagnostics, medical devices and laboratory instrumentation industries, clinical trials, regulatory affairs (drug registration and patents), medical writing, commerce (sales and marketing) related to healthcare and diagnostics products.
+The subsequent completion of a medical degree will qualify you to practice medicine in a number of countries throughout the world (subject to local requirements and processes for registration).
+We also have a strong record in preparing graduates for postgraduate study across a range of biomedical and molecular disciplines, as well as postgraduate teacher training.